Parameter (computer programming): Use

-where x is an input parameter and width and height are output parameters.
+where x is an input parameter and width and height are output parameters; the ampersand in &width and &height denotes the memory addresses of width and height.

 A common use case in C and related languages is for exception handling, where a function places the return value in an output variable, and returns a Boolean corresponding to whether the function succeeded or not.
 An archetypal example is the TryParse method in .NET, especially C#, which parses a string into an integer, returning true on success and false on failure.
 This has the following signature: